pkavumba/django-vectordb/README.md

-# Django VectorDB
+# [Django VectorDB][docs]

 ---

 [![pypi-version]][pypi]

-**Adding extremely fast, low-latency, and scalable vector search to django apps.**
+**Adding extremely fast, low-latency, and scalable vector similarity search to django applications.**

 Full documentation for the project is available at [https://pkavumba.github.io/django-vectordb/][docs].

-Django Vector DB is a powerful and flexible toolkit for adding vector search capabilities to your Django applications.
-It is built on top of lightening fast nearest neighbor search library: hnswlib.
+[Django Vector Database][docs] is a powerful and flexible toolkit for adding vector similarity search capabilities to your Django applications.
+It is built on top of the lighteningly fast nearest neighbor search library: hnswlib.

 Some reasons you might want to use Django Vector DB: